Contributions in form of bug fixes and enhancements to OGRE are always very welcome! This page gives you all the needed pointers on how to do so.

 How to submit a bug and what is JIRA?

-Our Ogre3D JIRA instance is our central point of contact for everything related to bug tickets, feature requests and contribution handling.
+Our issue tracker is our central point of contact for everything related to bug tickets, feature requests and contribution handling.
 So in case you only want to inform us of a bug without any fixed solution in form of a pull request, feel free to open a ticket there.
 Those tickets can then later also be linked to commits e.g. if you decide to tackle the bug yourself with the approach described above or if anyone else – either from the Ogre3D team or a community member – tackles the ticket.

 In order to report a bug you will need to quickly set up an account there, which is a necessary step to ensure that we have some contact information to get back to you in case of further needed clarification regarding tickets you created, as well as preventing hoax tickets.
 Even if you don’t have anything to report at the moment, setting up an account offers some perks such as the possibility to watch (aka subscribe to) specific tickets that you are interested in and then get notifications once they are updated.